yoshrote/wsgid/doc/sphinx/source/options.rst

   --app-path

 Path to the WSGI application.
 This should be the path where the code of your application is located.
 If the app is installed system wide, you don't need this.
-This path will be added to sys.path so any module below this hirearchy can be imported with a simple *import <modulename>*.
 The directory that contains your application must obey some rules, please see :doc:`appstructure`.

 wsgi-app